mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Choose from **All direct messages**, or choose to show **10**, **15**, **20**, or **40** messages.

 Once you exceed the number of Direct Messages configured, older messages are hidden from the **Direct Messages** category.
-Increase the number of conversations displayed to see older Direct Messages.
+You can increase the number of conversations displayed to see older Direct Messages.

 .. note::
   Direct Message conversations that you add to custom categories don't count against the maximum number of conversations shown in the **Direct Messages** category.